charitylaw/Intron-reads/Analyses/README.md

    - Creating boxplot distribution of intron lengths for each index category

 For the analysis on human cell lines, coverage profiles of the top intron+ and intron- genes (by absolute t-statistic) have been created using *superintronic* software.
 The plots are available at https://github.com/sa-lee/analysis-superintronic/blob/master/img/index_classifications/top_intron_class_genes .
+An overlap of genes reported as having nonsense mediated decay (NMD) with our results can be found at https://github.com/sa-lee/analysis-superintronic/img/index_classifications/overlap_nmd_vs_index.png .

 ### superintronic analysis